pure-data/externals-howto/README.rst

     t_inlet *inlet_new(t_object *owner, t_pd *dest,
           t_symbol *s1, t_symbol *s2);

-Generates an additional “active” inlet for the object that is pointed at by ``owner``.
+Generates an additional “active” inlet for the object pointed at by ``owner``.
 Generally, ``dest`` points at “\ ``owner.ob_pd``\ ”.

-The selector ``s1`` at the new inlet is substituted by the selector ``s2``.
+Selector ``s1`` at the new inlet is substituted by selector ``s2``.

-If a message with selector ``s1`` appears at the new inlet, the class-method for the selector ``s2`` is called.
+If a message with selector ``s1`` appears at the new inlet, the class method for selector ``s2`` is called.

 This means:

--  The substituting selector has to be declared by ``class_addmethod`` in the setup-routine.
+-  The substituting selector must be declared by ``class_addmethod`` in the setup function.

 -  It is possible to simulate a certain right inlet, by sending a message with this inlet’s selector to the leftmost inlet.

    Using an empty symbol (``gensym("")``) as selector makes it impossible to address a right inlet via the leftmost one.

 -  It is not possible to add methods for more than one selector to a right inlet.
 Particularly, it is not possible to add a universal method for arbitrary selectors to a right inlet.

 floatinlet\_new
 ^^^^^^^^^^^^^^^